OU Profiles homepage Edit my profile User guide Accessibility Statement

 Biography

-Before joining academia I had an extensive career in the consumer goods industry which included developing the launch of vacuum cleaners and washing machines; project managing a sponsor's on-site presence at the winter Olympic Games in Japan; and working as the UK Marketing Director of a major beauty brand.
+Before entering academia, I built a successful career in the consumer goods industry.
+Highlights include launching household appliances, managing a sponsor’s presence at the Winter Olympics in Japan, and serving as UK Marketing Director for a major beauty brand.

-I hold a British Academy small research grant [SRG24\240061], alongside Dr Norah Almubarak from King Faisal University in Saudi Arabia, for our research project investigating the lived experience of female angel investing in the Saudi Arabian context.
+I also currently hold a British Academy Small Research Grant [SRG24\240061] with Dr Norah Almubarak (King Faisal University, Saudi Arabia) to investigate the lived experience of female angel investors in Saudi Arabia.

-I use engaged methods of research, and have a published book chapter on employing an ethnographic methodology within organisational research.
+I use engaged, ethnographic methods and have published on this approach in organisational research.

-I am a Fellow of the Higher Education Academy and have extensive experience of teaching business and management studies across all academic levels, with a particular focus on organisational behaviour, leadership and work based learning.
+A Fellow of the Higher Education Academy, I have taught business and management across all academic levels, with a focus on organisational behaviour, leadership, and work-based learning.
+I also co-convene the UVAC CMDA Knowledge Network and help lead the OU’s work-based learning community of practice.

 Projects